spsforks/ziglang-zig-wiki/Community-Projects.md

 * [zzz](https://github.com/gruebite/zzz) - A simple human readable data format

 If a project in the above list has been abandoned for over 6 months, you are welcome to edit this wiki and delete it from this list.

+You can also check out [awesome-zig](https://github.com/nrdmn/awesome-zig), another similar list of Zig projects.